 “The rate of flow of heat across the opposite faces of a meter cube of a substance maintained at a temperature difference of one kelvin is called thermal conductivity of that substance.”

-Thermal conductivity equation
+What is Thermal conductivity formula?

-Conduction of heat occurs at different rates in different materials.In metals heat flows rapidly as compared to insulators such as wood or rubber.Consider a solid block :
+Conduction of heat occurs at different rates in different materials.In metals, heat flows rapidly as compared to insulators such as wood or rubber.Consider a solid block :

-One of its two opposite faces each of cross sectional area A is heated to temperature T1.
+One of its two opposite faces each of cross-sectional area A is heated to temperature T1.
 Heat Q flows along its length L to opposite face at temperature T2 in t seconds.

 “The amount of heat that flows in unit time is called the rate of flow of heat.”